joshuadavidnelson/archived-post-status/readme.txt

 = Why are Archived posts appearing on the front-end? =

-This is most likely because you are viewing your site while being logged in as an Editor or Administrator.
+Archived content is by default viewable for users with the any user with the [`read_private_posts`](http://codex.wordpress.org/Roles_and_Capabilities#read_private_posts) capability.

-By default, any user with the [`read_private_posts`](http://codex.wordpress.org/Roles_and_Capabilities#read_private_posts) capability will see Archived posts appear on the front-end of your site.
+This means if you are viewing your site while being logged in as an Editor or Administrator, you will see the archived content.
+However, lower user roles and non-logged-in users will not see the archived content.

 You can change the default read capability by adding this hook to your theme's `functions.php` file or as an [MU plugin](http://codex.wordpress.org/Must_Use_Plugins):